 - 3 Tbsp shredded cheddar cheese

-- Wash and scrub your potatoes, then dry and lightly coat with canola or coconut oil.
+- Wash and scrub your potatoes.
+Then dry and lightly coat with oil.
 Place directly on the top or middle rack and bake for 1 hour, 15 minutes, or until they’re golden brown and have a bit of “give” to them when lightly squeezed.

 - Remove from oven and let cool until they’re comfortable to handle.